DisCoTec/discotec.github.io/2024/README.md

 DisCoTec 2024 will take place in [Groningen, The Netherlands](venue), between June 17-21, 2024, hosted by the [University of Groningen](https://www.rug.nl).

+## Venue: Groningen, The Netherlands
+See detailed information [here](venue).
+See below for accommodation and registration information.

 ## Main Conferences
 DisCoTec gathers conferences that cover a broad spectrum of distributed computing subjects — from theoretical foundations and formal description techniques, testing and verification methods, to language design and system implementation approaches: